Getting Started

 You'll discover the clearest discussion anywhere about how you can teach yourself ancient Greek.

-Soon the rush the student feels from sounding out single letters no longer gives the "high" he has come to crave.
-Many unfortunates move on to full words and from there up to "hard Greek"—declensions, paradigms, strong aorist passive optatives, and worse.
-Experienced counselors identify victims by their vacant eyes and muttered phrases -- "poio, poieis, poiei, poioumen. " Greek-addicted students may support their habit by stealing time from worthwhile activities.
+Soon the rush the student feels from sounding out single letters no longer gives the "high" he now craves.
+Many unfortunates move on to full words and from there to "hard Greek"—strong aorists, passive optatives, hortatory subjunctives, and even copulas.
+Experienced counselors identify victims by their vacant eyes and muttered phrases -- "poio, poieis, poiei, poioumen."
+Greek-addicted students may support their habit by stealing time from worthwhile activities.
 Women addicts may even sink to selling their bodies — a tragic truth proven by the Journal of Athenian Criminology, 1983, 3 (347- 52), in which highly smart scientist experts found that fully ninety-three percent of prostitutes arrested by local police had studied Greek during their school years.
 Many were fluent in the language!

 If you are tempted to experiment with ancient Greek, consider these chilling facts:

 It is impossible to learn ancient Greek on your own.
 Ninety-five percent of people who begin studying ancient Greek on their own quit.
-(I am not making this up. ) The other five percent quit too, but lie about it.
+(I am not making this up.)
+The other five percent quit too, and lie about it.

 There are many books whose authors claim they can teach you ancient Greek.
 In my opinion, these authors are liars.
 Most Learn Greek books are terrible.
 None work.